deathbyknowledge/playwriter/playwriter/src/prompt.md

 you can extract data from your script using `console.log`.
 But remember that console.log in `page.evaluate` callbacks are run in the browser, so you will not see them.
 Instead log the evaluate result

+to keep some variables between calls, you can use `state` global object. constants and variables are reset between runs.
+Instead use code like `state.newPage = await browser.newPage();` to reuse the created page in later calls

 you MUST use multiple execute tool calls for running complex logic. this ensures
 - you have clear understanding of intermediate state between interactions
 - you can split finding an element from interacting with it. making it simpler to understand what is the issue when an action is not successful